-If the amber handbrake warning light is on, release the EPB by pushing down on the EPB switch and holding it down.
+If the amber parking brake warning light is on, release the EPB by pressing and holding the EPB switch.
 Continue to hold the switch until the red handbrake status light is off.
 If either light stays on after release is attempted, see your dealer.